GV-Server-Mods/TorchRemoteCleanupPlugin/README.md

      - The ship **remains in world as a derelict** (not deleted).
      - The beacon is destroyed.
      - PCU is immediately refunded and grid removed from player's Info tab list.
-     - HUD notification is displayed to the player.
+     - Dual HUD notification and in-game chat message are received.
      - The **Live Telemetry** tab in Torch GUI increments the Grids Abandoned counter.
      - `RemoteAbandon.log` in plugin storage records the timestamped event.